mawburn/portaler-core/README.md

----
 This repo is not actively maintained.
 I was hoping some of the community could take it over, but nobody has really stepped forward.
 It'll remain open source.

+If you would like to continue development or deploying this, feel free to fork it.

 Thank you all for your support.

 ----

 # Portaler has been moved to community development